 - Respects warranties by the manual of the manufacturer.

 - Determines and addresses the root cause of failures and other issues.

 - Repairs and replaces parts when required.

-This method is suitable for the owner who intends (for the moment) to hold the asset and want to make sure they meet the power purchase agreement number and for the developer who is keen on selling the asset within the next few years after PTO.
+This method is suitable for the owner who intends (for the moment) to hold the asset and wants to make sure they meet the power purchase agreement number and for the developer who is keen on selling the asset within the next few years after PTO.

-A well-organized power plants O&M team will only require one visit to the site ensuring that they get it right first time, and then bringing the asset back on the road in a timely fashion.
+A well-organized power plants O&M team will only require one visit to the site ensuring that they get it right the first time, and then bringing the asset back on the road in a timely fashion.

 Power plants O&M